SebWimm/grundlagen-der-informatik-4/Course 5: User Management System/README.md

 Think of new, unique passwords that you never used and never will use.
 ______

+For this group project, you may use either C# or Java in a IDE of your choice.
+An installation guide for Java and Visual Studio **Code** is available as Course 0: Setup.

-1. Create a new java project named `UserManagement` without build tools.
-Create a simple Command Line interface within this project.
-Implement the following functionalities:
+1. Create a new project named `UserManagement`.
+Implement a simple Command Line interface within this project with the following functionalities:
-2. At the first start of the
+2. At the first start of the program, print out the "admin" user name and add it to the account list.
+Ask the user to set a password for this admin account.
+3. Implement the following functionalitites within the main menu:
+     1. show all users
+     2. change user
+     2. add user
+     3. remove user
-     1. change password
+     4. change current users password
-     2. check password
-     2. leave password manager
+     5. exit program
+     6. As the last Menu Point, just print the current user.
+4. To select a functionality, the user shall enter the number designating the submenu.
-3. The following contraints apply:
+5. The following contraints apply:
-     1. The default password is "123456".
+     1. each user must enter a password upon account creation.
-     2. when setting a new password, it needs to contain at least:
+     2. to change user, the new users password needs to be confirmed.
-          1. 8 characters in total
-          2. *_OPTIONAL_*: One number
-          3. *_OPTIONAL_*: One special character (* , - , /, ...)
-          4. *_OPTIONAL_*: One uppercase character
-     3. when changing the password, the new password must differ from the old one
+     3. admin account can not be removed and only the admin account is allowed to delete users.
      4. if the password change is permitted, the user must confirm the new password by entering it again.
-     5. the password object (a string) must be properly encapsulated by the correct access modifiers and getter/setter functions.
+     5. the program shall loop and only terminate when exiting the program via menu option "exit".
+     6. the password shall be stored only as a hash and not as plain text.
+6. The program should be implemented in two steps:
+   1. at first in a procedual manner (with static methods within one class)
+   2. using an object-oriented approach

+7. Upload both of your solutions two your assigned repository on github.

-    The full documentation for String Class can be found [here](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)
+    The full documentation for String Class (in Java) can be found [here](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)

-4. **OPTIONAL**: To improve password storage security, upgrade your program by using a hashcode for storing the password instead of plain text.